arturopie/bookshelf/INSTRUCTIONS.md

   * This could be a sign we could split that single component into Compount Components
 * Usages of useContext:
   * For truly global state in an app, like authenticated user, theme, localization, or some library code like React Router
+* Credit 2 is an example of not going to far: Adding a title component.

 ## Background